EmmanuelIdeho/hospital-booking-system/README.md

 - Book an appointment with name, email, phone, date, and time
 - View all upcoming appointments in a responsive grid layout
 - Displays date like `June 6th 2025` and time like `10:00 AM`
-- Persistent local H2 database storage
+- Persistent PostgreSQL database & dockerized backend
 - Navigate between pages using React Router
 - Styled with Material UI